-“I was delighted to be invited to share a meal to with members of the Muslims faith as they broke their fast.
+“I was delighted to be invited to share a meal with members of the Muslim faith as they broke their fast.
 This was my first opportunity for this experience.
 We found as we visited that three of us at the table (including myself) share a common profession in nursing.
 The joy of serving others in helping to relieve suffering and pain was a part of our pleasant dinner conversation.
 We also delighted in learning more regarding each others’ practices of fasting in order to be closer to God.
 The evening was a wonderful time of sharing and learning about beautiful people as they shared their culture and delicious meal with us.
 I truly enjoyed making new friends.”

-James Monroe, president of the congregations of The Church of Jesus Christ of Latter-day Saints in Richardson, encompassing parts of North Dallas and Richardson along with Garland, Sachse and Wylie, expressed his thoughts on the evening spent together this way:
+James Monroe, president of the congregations of The Church of Jesus Christ of Latter-day Saints in Richardson, encompassing parts of North Dallas and Richardson along with Garland, Sachse, and Wylie, expressed his thoughts on the evening spent together this way:

 “It is always good to reach out to others in our areas faith community and establish good thoughtful working relationships.
 Those begin by getting to know each other and by gaining a better understanding of beliefs.